What Is a Quitclaim Deed?

 How to Add a Name to a Deed in Florida

-The simplest way to add a name to a deed in Florida is with a quitclaim deed.
+The simplest way to add a name to a deed in Florida is by using a quitclaim deed.
 Here are the steps:

 Cost of a Quitclaim Deed in Florida